chiral-carbon/rj722.github.io/_posts/2019-05-22-freedom-of-speech.md

 article, straight away demanded his resignation][attackmanmohan] on the grounds that the image of India has been spoiled.

-{% marginfigure 'mf-id-modi12' 'https://i.pinimg.com/originals/3d/8f/69/3d8f69a98f3fdeef9359d8a1ef7b49ba.jpg' 'Narendra Modi appears for the first time on the cover page of TIME, highlited positively - `Modi means business`' %}
+{% marginfigure 'mf-id-modi12' 'https://i.pinimg.com/originals/3d/8f/69/3d8f69a98f3fdeef9359d8a1ef7b49ba.jpg' 'Narendra Modi appears for the first time on the cover page of TIME, highlighted positively - `Modi means business`' %}

 A subsequent edition of TIME in 2012 again showed interest in Indian economy featuring Modi on cover page entitled "Modi means business" - enforcing the